theahadev/simple-ub/README.md

 ## Security Notes

-- Keep your API id and hash secure
+- Keep your .env file and session string secure.
-- Make sure to add rate limiting and proper logging when using this core
+- Do NOT install untrusted/sketchy modules.
+For official modules that are approved by the developer, check out [@simpleub](https://t.me/simpleub).

 ## Contributing